 Example #2 Jabberwocky by Lewis Carrol

-Lewis Carroll’s ‘Jabberwocky’ has been categorized as part of a brand category of literature known as nonsense writing, and more directly nonsense verse.
-The form of wiring originated from traditional nursery rhymes and games but was then evolved by writers such as Edward Lear and later popularized by Lewis Carroll.
+Lewis Carroll’s ‘Jabberwocky’ has been categorized as part of a brand category of literature known as nonsense writing and, more directly, nonsense verse.
+The form of wiring originated from traditional nursery rhymes and games but was then evolved by writers such as Edward Lear and was later popularized by Lewis Carroll.
 Largely, this kind of writing has had a young audience, but today children and adults enjoy the style.
 ‘Jabberwocky’ is considered to be the most popular nonsense poem in the English language.

 Take a look at these lines from ‘Jabberwocky’ that make use of alliteration: